BodkeSachin7979/Django/README.md

 # Django
 Dango — A step-by-step Django learning and starter project to build web applications from scratch.
-Got it ✅
-You want a **GitHub-friendly, nicely formatted README.md** version that looks professional and is ready to upload.

-Here’s the **final README.md content** for your GitHub:

----

 ````markdown
 # 🚀 Django Project Setup Guide